johnbayko/hicp/docs/python_hicp.rst

 called if there is no authenticator specified.
 The app could put up a window to log in, though that window would be insecure so is not generally a good idea unless no security is needed.

+The ``AppSpec`` objects in the app list include the app class, and a path which where the app will be run, to allow the app to bundle other resources that it needs.

 ``text_group`` is optional, and selects the name of a default text group, normally, a language code like "en", "en-uk", "fr", "es", etc..
 The value is